7PintsOfCherryGarcia/sqzlib/README.md

 ## What is it?
 At its core sqzlib is small and flexible DNA sequence encoding library that can use a variety of compression algorithms for handling fasta and fastq files.
+Most importantly, sqzlib is designed to be compatible with Heng [Li's kseq.h](www.example.com) header only fasta parser.
+This means that any aplication that uses kseq for reading sequences in the fasta format ( Eg. [minimap2](www.example.com), [seqstats](www.example.com), [yak](www.example.com) ) can be easily patched to use sqzlib.

+For more information on how to patch a kseq using aplication with sqzlib, head to the [examples](www.example.com) directory.
+If you clone this repo recurrsively, you will find patched versions of minimap2, seqstats, and bwa that will readily take sqzlib encoded fastA/Q files.

 ## What is contained here?
 This repo contains the library developed in C and targeting any GNU/Linux OS, as well as a CLI tool for encoding and decoding fasta and fastq DNA sequence files.

-If you want to know how well sqzlib compares to zlib or VGzim please head to [benchmarks](www.example.com)
+If you want to know how well sqzlib compares to zlib or VGzip please head to [benchmarks](www.example.com)

 If you want to know how to write code with sqzlib head to [develop](www.example.com)